12 Toxic Cosmetic Ingredients (Part 3)

 *This is the third in a series of three posts on the most toxic cosmetic ingredients and how to easily recognize them.

 Here it is!
 The final 4 toxic cosmetic ingredients to avoid.
 Do you remember the first 8 ingredients?
-Part 1 can be found here and Part 2 here.
+Check out Part 1 and Part 2 if you need a refresher.
 It may seem overwhelming to keep track of all of them all, but using the pocket guide by Environmental Defense is a great way to keep the information at your fingertips and easily accessible while out shopping.
 Rest assured that the effort put into avoiding these toxins is worth it for your own health and the health of your family.

 Also known as petroleum jelly or mineral oil jelly.
 It has a barrier function which means it is used to lock moisture into the skin.
 A great natural alternative to petroleum jelly is shea butter, which also has a strong barrier function.
 Petrolatum is restricted in skin care products in the European Union.
 Petroleum products are frequently contaminated with PAHs (polycyclic aromatic hydrocarbons).
 PAHs are chemicals associated with petroleum products that are known to cause cancer.